Venues

 Another venue for all the contemporary indie bands, although in the

-recent past this place has become more rock than it has been a few years
+recent past this place has become more rock than it used to be a few

-ago.
-In case there is a band playing you really love you should go there
+years ago.
+In case there is a band playing that you really love, go

 restaurant right next door.